Pure-Storage-Solutions/terraform-portworx-on-vmware/README.md

 This repo helps in creating the Kubernetes cluster with Portworx embedded on various cloud providers such as aws, azure, gcloud with portworx installed

-## PreRequisites
+## PreRequisites on the system running the terraform code.
 install libffi-devel
 install python3.8

-make sure the ansible private key is kept under home directory as 'ansible.key'
+#Linux image
+The Linix template we use to build the VM should have authentication method updated to use.
+If we are using ssh key based authentication, ssh private key should be saved on the system we execute terraform and export the path.
+If we have saved the ssh key as  'ansible.key' under home directory.

 export ANSIBLE_HOST_KEY_CHECKING=False
 export ANSIBLE_PRIVATE_KEY_FILE=~/ansible.key

-Run common playbook to update yum repo

 ## License